ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Ansible modules are slightly harder to code to support Python-3 than normal code from other projects.
 A lot of mocking has to go into unit testing an Ansible module, so it's harder to test that your changes have fixed everything or to to make sure that later commits haven't regressed the Python-3 support.
-## TODO: add more content on testing modules for python 3, or link to that content elsewhere, or remove this section.
+Review our :ref:`testing` pages for more information.